A Rare Vintage Bike: the Marque

 This is a rare vintage bike indeed.
 There’s very little information about FR Poirier bikes on the internet, even on French websites.
 Search for “Poirier” and you will come across an old French firm that used to make some bizarre tricycles and pedal powered cars, as well making wheelchairs back in the 1950’s and ’60’s.
 There was a French professional cyclist named Poirier who rode for Lejeune in the late 1970’s, but his first name is Christian he had no part to play in the making of this bike.
 I did find something, however, to give me some help in finding a little background on this bike.

 There is another exact bike here, the only other FR Poirier I’vé found and which was posted on a French bike blog.
 It’s the same colour, which is cool in a way, but what really surprised me is that it is exactly the same build.
-Except for the saddle, I give you that, mine has a Ideale 80, not a Brooks.
-But when I bought this bike, the seller was not the original owner and I just assumed he had built some of it himself.
+Granted, the saddle is a different brand, mine has a Ideale 80, not a Brooks, but they are very similar bikes.
+But when I bought this Poirier, the seller was not the original owner and I just assumed he had built some of it himself.
 I mean, look at the mix of parts: Huret shifters and front derailleur, Simplex Prestige rear, 3ttt seatpost, a Stronglight 93 crank with the same missing dust caps..but no, it seems that this is an original specification out of the Poirier shop in the late 1970’s.

 Poirier’s Little Secret